hyperoslo/Compass/README.md

     return true
 }
 ```
+#### Step 4
-4. Setup your application to response to the URLs, this can be done in the `AppDelegate` but its up to you to find a more suitable place for it depending on the size of your implementation.
+Setup your application to response to the URLs, this can be done in the `AppDelegate` but its up to you to find a more suitable place for it depending on the size of your implementation.
 ```swift
 func application(app: UIApplication,
   openURL url: NSURL,